PhenomML/Stats285_F23/hw5_instructions.md

 # Homework 5.
 Deploying Many Jobs, Served Three Ways.
 Hot.

 Our earlier homeworks were run on a single compute node.
-Today's computing activity will introduce the beginnings of using a cluster -- first on a larger node and then on an array of nodes.
+Today's computing activity will introduce the beginnings of using a cluster -- first Three ways: one using `sbatch array` and two using Dask.

 ## Overview